If you’re looking for the perfect cranial nerves mnemonic, you’re about to get the best online.

 The Ultimate Easy-To-Remember Mnemonic For The Cranial Nerves

-When using mnemonics, you simply notice the word and then find an association that sounds similar.
+Observe how the word is built and then find a visual and dynamic association that sounds similar.

-Here are some mnemonic examples for the cranial nerves to show you what I mean:
+Here are some more complete mnemonic examples for the cranial nerves to show you how this ancient memory technique works in detail.

 The olfactory nerve processes information related to smell.
 It is the first cranial nerve, and to remember it, your association should ideally start with ‘O’ or ‘Ol.”